CodeRiderViru/Attendance-Management-Using-Face-Recognition/README.md

 # Attendance-Management-Using-Face-Recognition
-An attendance management system which use face recognition for attendance.
-Database use is in mongoDB
+An attendance management system which use Real-Time face recognition for attendance.
+Database use is in mongoDB.